 The Core Curriculum is MCLA's general education program, and these courses comprise 1/3 of the credits required for graduation.
-The Core is currently undergoing structural revision, and the current structure will be in place until Fall 2019.
+The Core is currently undergoing structural revision, and the current structure will be in place until Fall 2021.
 We continually work to make these Core courses meet our learning outcomes and the needs of our students.
 All who teach courses that carry Core credit are strongly encouraged to participate in Core meetings in their area.
+If you are teaching a Core course, please get to know your Core representative, and join in the conversation.
 The following people are Core contacts: